RayDeveloper/RMI_PartsList/README.md

-My program executed very good.
-I think I completed 100% of the requirements.
 If the wrong option is chosen an appropriate message is sent.
 If the part name is not found, an appropriate message is sent to the client is entered.
-The programs were tested on a home network using one machine (192.168.100.187).
+The program wwas tested on a home network using one machine (192.168.100.187).
 This machine acted as both the client and server.

 **Input file**
 =